alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 _Note: If you are using the Sync 2.0 demo app and would like to test the Send Push action, please contact support@sixgill.com to configure your Channel with the proper push certificate_

 ## Connecting Devices
-Device sensor data is ingested into Sense 2.0 through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
-For Android and iOS devices, this can be done by integrating the Sense SDK into a mobile app.
+Device sensor data is ingested into Sense through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
+For Android and iOS devices, this can be done by integrating the Reach SDK into a mobile app.
 The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API. **The SDKs are authenticated using the API keys for their respective channels.**

 ### iOS